monastyrskyy/monastyrskyy.github.io/_posts/2019-2-26-time-series.md

 The goal of this project is to serve as a first glance into the world of time series data analysis.
 I will analyze US oil production across the years and model the data using a loess model.
 I will then look at the residuals and decide if a transformation of the data is necessary.
 Upon performing the transformation, I will compare the two models and pick the one that most closely resembles its data.

 ## Data Overview
-I will be using the <a href="https://www.eia.gov/dnav/pet/hist/LeafHandler.ashx?n=pet&s=mcrfpus2&f=m" target="blank">Oil Production in the US dataset</a>, provided by the <a href="https://www.eia.gov/" target="blank">US Energy Information Administration</a>.
+I will be using the <a href="https://www.eia.gov/dnav/pet/hist/LeafHandler.ashx?n=pet&s=mcrfpus2&f=m" target="blank">the US Oil Production dataset</a>, provided by the <a href="https://www.eia.gov/" target="blank">US Energy Information Administration</a>.
 The dataset ranges from the year 1920 to the year 2019 and contains information on US oil production.
 The dataset has two columns: Date, and Prod.
 Prod is a monthly measurement of the number of barrels of oil that were produced in the US, in thousands of barrels, and Date is the date when the measurement was taken.
 Below is a snippet of the data.

 ```text
          Date  Prod